 After your conviction, you must enroll in an approved program by Los Angeles County Probation within 30 days.

-This one-year program requires you to attend a two-hour class once per week and has to be successfully completed within 18 months.
-Your attendance in the classes are very important as you will only be allowed 3 absences which must be for good cause.
+This one-year program requires you to attend a two-hour class once per week and must be successfully completed within 18 months.
+Your attendance in the classes is very important, as you will only be allowed three absences, which must be for good cause.

 Furthermore, you are responsible for paying the fees for the program, which can be modified based on your ability to pay.
 The goal of BIP is to help you understand the issues that caused your domestic violence incident and to stop abuse in the future.
-If you fail to successfully complete the class, it can result in a probation violation.
+If you fail to complete the class successfully, it can result in a probation violation.

-If you have been accused of any type of domestic violence related offense, such as spousal abuse, you need to consult with the top-rated California criminal defense lawyers at Eisner Gorin LLP right away.
+Suppose you have been accused of any type of domestic violence-related offense, such as spousal abuse.
+In that case, you need to consult with the top-rated California criminal defense lawyers at Eisner Gorin LLP right away.
 As you can see above, a conviction can have a life-altering impact on your professional and personal life.

 When the Batterer's Intervention Program is Required